lucefanbook/lucefanbook/old/ch13_howto_holy_spirit.md

 ## Adaptation for Marian Rosary

-### To pray the Chaplet of the Holy Spirit on a 5-decade rosary:

  * Assign one gift of the Holy Spirit to each decade, starting with the first five gifts.
  * Continue the sixth and seventh gifts on the first and second decades (repeated) after completing the fifth decade.
  * Pray reflective invocations or meditations on the Holy Spirit during each decade.